jeffa5/jeffa5.github.io/content/blog/2025-03-02-matrixdir.md

 ### Alternatives

-**file per message**: I envision this might lead to too many files and doesn't have an inherent ordering scheme compared to appending to the file.
+**File per message.** I envision this might lead to too many files and doesn't have an inherent ordering scheme compared to appending to the file.
 File names could be ordered but I still think it might lead to too many files, particularly given that most chat messages are small.

-**one big file**: This prevents the clients from efficiently viewing events from a subset of rooms, such as on startup.
+**One big file.** This prevents the clients from efficiently viewing events from a subset of rooms, such as on startup.

 ## Conclusion